 STEP THREE: Beat the eggs and vanilla extract into butter/sugar mixture until batter is fluffy.

-PRO TIP: Use room temperature butter and eggs to help ingredients incorporate together better.
+Use room temperature butter and eggs to help ingredients incorporate together better.

 STEP FOUR: In a small bowl combine the flour, old-fashioned oats, salt, baking soda and baking powder.

 STEP FIVE: Add the dry ingredients to the wet ingredients and beat to combine fully.
 Mix in all of the chocolate chips using a wooden spoon.